-Report Number: LE14/15
+Report Number: LE04/15

-Purpose / Summary: This report presents the revised 2015 Contaminated Land Strategy.
-The strategy incorporates the Hardship Policy (Appendix 1 of the Strategy) in relation to contaminated land.
+Purpose / Summary:

+This report presents the revised 2015 Contaminated Land Strategy.
+The Strategy details how the City Council will undertake its obligations for the identification and remediation (clean up) of contaminated land; the Strategy incorporates the Hardship Policy for assessing the clean up contributions from legally responsible persons (Appendix 1 of the Strategy).